 Respect Weight Limits and Weather Conditions

 Always adhere strictly to the manufacturer’s maximum weight limit for your 2 person tripod deer stand.
 This limit includes both hunters and all their gear.
-Additionally, be mindful of weather conditions.
+Be mindful of weather conditions.
 Avoid hunting from an elevated stand during high winds, thunderstorms, heavy rain, or icy conditions, as these can compromise the stand’s stability and your safety.

 Choosing the Right Spot: Strategic Placement for Maximum Success